drshahizan/special-topic-data-engineering/project/submission/DataSphere/Report of Twitter Sentiment Analysis.md

 ## Data Analysis
-1.``Data Scraping ``: Data Scraping was made using snscrape
+1.``Data Scraping ``: Data Scraping was made using snscrape.
+To scrape data from Twitter, access to the Twitter API (Application Programming Interface) was required.
+The API provides developers with access to Twitter's data, allowing them to retrieve tweets based on specific criteria, such as keywords, hashtags, or user profiles.
+We also determined the search parameters for collecting tweets related to mental health.
+This includes identifying relevant keywords, hashtags, or user profiles associated with mental health topics.
+For example, keywords like "mental health was used to retrieve tweets related to mental health discussions.

-2.``Data Cleaning and Preprosessing``: Data Cleaning and Preprosessing such as  text cleaning, tokenization, stopword, lemmatization - nltk
+2.``Data Cleaning and Preprosessing``: Data Cleaning and Preprosessing such as  text cleaning, tokenization, stopword, lemmatization.
+Removed the irrelevant information from the collected tweets, such as URLs, mentions, hashtags, special characters, or emojis.
+These elements do not contribute to sentiment analysis and can introduce noise into the data.
+Tokenize the tweet text by breaking it down into individual words or tokens.
+Tokenization is a crucial step in natural language processing (NLP) that enables further analysis at the word level.

-3.``Exploratory Data Analysis (EDA) and Visualization``: Exploratory Data Analysis (EDA) and Visualization using pandas, plotly
+3.``Exploratory Data Analysis (EDA) and Visualization``: Exploratory Data Analysis (EDA) and Visualization using pandas, plotly.
+Analyzed the distribution of sentiments in the dataset.
+Generate visualizations, such as bar charts or pie charts, to display the proportions of positive, negative, and neutral sentiments.
+This provides an overview of the sentiment landscape surrounding mental health discussions on Twitter.
+Conduct word frequency analysis to identify the most frequently used words or terms in the dataset.
+Generate word clouds or bar charts displaying the top words to understand the prevalent topics and themes associated with mental health.
+This analysis can highlight common concerns, keywords, or hashtags that resonate with Twitter users.

 4.``Sentiment Analysis``:Extracted the relevant features from the preprocessed tweets.
+Once the text is preprocessed, sentiment classification models are used to assign sentiment labels to each tweet.
+The sentiment labels typically include positive, negative, or neutral, indicating the sentiment expressed in the tweet.
+After the sentiment classification model is applied to the tweets, sentiment scores can be assigned to quantify the intensity or polarity of the sentiment expressed in each tweet.
+Sentiment scores can range from -1 (most negative) to 1 (most positive).
+These scores provide a more nuanced understanding of sentiment variations within the dataset.

 ## Visualization